imanidev/dictionary-app/README.md

 The main goal of this project was to build a simple yet functional dictionary application.
 The following aspects were used to achieve this goal:

-- **Simplicity:** The user interface is designed to be simple and intuitive, enabling users to quickly find the information they need without getting lost in complex navigation or features.
+- **Simplicity:** The user interface is designed to be simple and intuitive, letting users to quickly find the information they need without getting lost in complex navigation.

 - **Responsive Design:** Bootstrap is utilized to ensure the app works seamlessly on various devices and screen sizes.